MolyNews

 Tree of Conquerors

-Kings, knights, ladies, concubines, commoners outlast their family journey of 1,000 years
+Knights, ladies, kings, commoners outlast a family journey of 1,000 years

 Vivere sat Vincere is the motto of the Molyneaux family knights since the reign of King Edward I, 1272-1307.
-Through centuries in England and America, meanings and missions change.
-The life-focusing translation “Conquering is Living Enough” evolves into “Living is Conquering Enough” that overpowers a tragic kidnapping.
-An accidental emigration becomes a treacherous, though sucessful, immigration to America.
+Through centuries in England, as meanings and missions change, the life-focusing translation “Conquering is Living Enough” evolves into “Living is Conquering Enough” that guides an ancestor through a tragic kidnapping and a weary, wet landing in America.

 St. Helen’s Church at Sefton, England, founded by the Molyneaux family 1170